Sam's Town: Artwork

 According to photographer Anton Corbijn, the band initially wanted a "chic, gypsy look" for the album, and that "out of those discussions [for the sleeve] came these elements of faded glory."
 The album's co-producer, Flood, is dressed as a Native American in the CD booklet.
 The artwork inside the album booklet is taken from a Downtown Las Vegas mural painted by Suzanne Hackett-Morgan, a local painter.
 The cover artwork of Sam's Town features model and singer Felice LaZae.
-It also features a Desert bighorn sheep, the state mammal and popular symbol of Nevada, from where the Killers are from.
+It also features a Desert bighorn sheep, the state mammal and popular symbol of Nevada, where the Killers are from.

 Production

 The album is said to be influenced by the works of U2, Duran Duran, Bruce Springsteen, the Beatles, Tom Petty and the Heartbreakers, Electric Light Orchestra, and Dire Straits, among others.
 In the October 2006 issue of Giant magazine, Flowers was quoted as saying that Sam's Town would be "one of the best albums in the past twenty years", and in Entertainment Weekly he remarked that it would be "the album that keeps rock & roll afloat."

 Flowers later said of production techniques used on the record, "We didn't use too many vocal effects.
 On the first album, we used auto-tune, and I didn't even realize what was going on with these machines and the computer.
 I was adamant about not using it this time.
 You really hear what my voice sounds like, for the first time."
-At one point, Flowers was told that Brian Eno had passed over the chance to produce the album, a rejection that affected Brandon greatly.
+At one point, Flowers was told that Brian Eno had passed over the chance to produce the album, a rejection that affected Flowers greatly.
 However, when working with Eno for Wonderful Wonderful, Eno told him that he was never offered the project in the first place.